Name of MRC-funded unit/centre/institute

 I live in the beautiful city of Swansea, and every Sunday I take advantage of the University’s location by going for long jogs along the beach with my Dad.
 After the day at my desk, my time is torn between either playing 5-man League of Legends with my other half and our gaming friends, meeting up with others to play board games (7 Wonders is a personal favourite), or going to the gym.
 I also spend more time than I should dreaming about my next big adventure (I am thinking India – but am open to suggestions!)
 If I am relaxing in front of the TV, my usual shows are whatever is on Netflix – such as RuPaul’s Drag Race or Stranger Things.
 However the new Season of Westworld is out, so that is defo on my list of things to watch!

-I am a PhD student in the Medical School, so basically spend most of my day researching.
+I am a PhD student in Health Data Science, within the Medical School, so spend most of my day on a computer researching Diagnoses and Treatment of Mental Health.

 This is probably one of the trickiest parts for every scientist as, in all honesty, science gets trickier and more specific/specialised the further along you go.
 Feel free to ask me about this if you have any questions!